 Set aside to cool completely.

-Dust some flour on the working surface and place the ready rolled puff pastry.
+Dust some flour onto the working surface and place the ready rolled puff pastry.
 Use a round cookie cutter or a glass to cut 12 rounds.
 6 will be needed for the bottom and 6 for the top of the pies.
 I found that the bottom ones is best to be slightly larger than the ones that form the top.

 Line each of the lie maker moulds with one of the larger pastry round.